-Other causes are infections, tumors, medications, stomach traumas and genetic problems of the pancreas.
+Other causes are infections, tumors, medications, stomach traumas, and genetic problems in the pancreas.

 Chronic pancreatitis is a long-term inflammation and scarring of the pancreas.

-It can cause abdominal pain, malnutrition and weight loss, as well as diabetes if the pancreas can no longer produce enough insulin.
+It can cause abdominal pain, malnutrition, weight loss, and diabetes if the pancreas can no longer produce enough insulin.

 The most common cause of chronic pancreatitis is excessive alcohol consumption over a prolonged period.